 The American Association of Retired Persons warned homeowners to watch out for door-to-door visitors claiming to be security system salespeople or technicians coming to install upgrades.
 This ploy is used to goad you into paying for a new contract and sharing personal financial information – both scenarios that could lead to long-term losses for those unlucky enough to fall victim to this unscrupulous practice.

 The risk of running into corrupt home security professionals emphasizes the importance of using online resources to vet and evaluate a company before paying for installation.
 Doing your fair share of research will ensure you end up working with a trustworthy home security professional who can show his or her credentials without issue.

 Deploy DIY technology for extra protection

-You can enjoy extra peace of mind by going above and beyond the solutions installed by your security company.
+You can enjoy the extra peace of mind by going above and beyond the solutions installed by your security company.
 A bit of creativity and targeted investments in DIY technology allows you to reinforce the defenses set up by professionals.
 For example, are you worried about a vehicle being stolen from your driveway?
 Consider placing a motion detector on the front seat of your car – a thief won’t be able to move the device without alerting you to their presence and this acts a reliable deterrent.

-You can also use make a few cosmetic adjustments around the home to increase security during the summer.
+You can also make a few cosmetic adjustments around the home to increase security during the summer.
 Adding additional lighting and cutting down your shrubs before it gets too hot outside are just a few ways that you can make your perimeter less appealing to burglars.
 Inside your home, take precautions by hiding valuable items in unexpected places.

 Minimize a long list of other potential security threats